filipe-2/filipe-2/README.md

 Here are the projects I’m currently working on:

-- [**NativeSass**](https://github.com/nativesass/nativesass): A library for React Native that enables Sass- and CSS-like styling using native conventions.
-Check out the [official documentation](https://nativesass.github.io) for more details.
+- [**Fluffle**](https://github.com/bibliolabsofficial/fluffle): An advanced styles library for React Native, it provides a more powerful StyleSheet API.
+Check out the [official documentation](https://fluffle.github.io) for more details.

 ---